Affine Supertrusses and Superbraces: Concluding Remarks

 \textbf{Further Directions:} \begin{enumerate} \item \emph{Paragons:} Brzeziński showed that the correct idea for quotients in the category of trusses is a paragon.
 Loosely, a paragon $P$ is a sub-heap of a truss $T$ that is closed under an appropriate multiplicative semigroup action which ensures that $T/P$ is itself a truss (see \cite[Proposition 3.22]{Brzezinski:2020}).
 Extending this construction to affine supertrusses and their `superparagons' requires careful analysis.
-In particular, quotients in affine supergeometry via functors are notoriously difficult; it is not automatically the case that the quotient of representable functors is representable. \item \emph{Truss Modules:} Brzeziński defined truss modules as a heap-theoretic generalisation of a ring module (see \cite[Definition 4.1]{Brzezinski:2020}).
+For a given $A \in \catname{SAlg}_\mathbb{K}$, the set-theoretical quotient $T(A)/P(A)$ will be a truss.
+However, quotients in affine supergeometry via functors are notoriously difficult; it is not automatically the case that the quotient of representable functors is representable.
+It is known that if $G$ is an affine algebraic supergroup and $H$ is a closed normal subsupergroup, the quotient $G/H$ is again an affine supergroup scheme.
+As paragons are analogous to normal subgroups, we conjecture that the quotient of an affine supertruss by one of its superparagons (assuming they exist) is representable. \item \emph{Truss Modules:} Brzeziński defined truss modules as a heap-theoretic generalisation of a ring module (see \cite[Definition 4.1]{Brzezinski:2020}).
 Essentially, we have a representation of a truss acting on an abelian heap.
 In the group setting, truss modules are akin to group representations.
-The notion in the affine supertruss setting is intuitively clear; we have a representable functor $M : \catname{SAlg}_{\mathbb{K}} \rightarrow \catname{AbHeap}$, together with a natural transformation $T \times M \rightarrow M$ whose components satisfy the axioms of a truss module for each $A \in \catname{SAlg}_{\mathbb{K}}$.
-Details of representability and the representing objects await exploration. \item \emph{Super Yang--Baxter Maps:} The construction of an affine superbrace from an affine supertruss opens up the notion of the Yang--Baxter equation and Yang--Baxter maps in the setting of affine superschemes.
-Simple examples have been presented in this note.
-It is desirable to construct further examples of Yang--Baxter maps.
-Moreover, we speculate that applications in integrable systems on lattices with fermionic degrees of freedom may be found. \end{enumerate}
+The notion in the affine supertruss setting is intuitively clear; we have a representable functor $M(-) : \catname{SAlg}_{\mathbb{K}} \rightarrow \catname{AbHeap}$, together with a natural transformation $\triangleright_- : T(-) \times M(-) \rightarrow M(-)$, whose components satisfy the axioms of a truss module for each $A \in \catname{SAlg}_{\mathbb{K}}$.
+We stress that analysing rings as trusses allows for a richer category of modules.
+We speculate that, as cohomology rings are superrings, they can be considered as affine supertrusses; their associated truss modules may be of interest in algebraic topology and homological algebra.
+Details of representability and the representing objects await exploration. \item \emph{Super Yang--Baxter Maps:} The construction of an affine superbrace from an affine supertruss opens up the notion of Yang--Baxter maps in the setting of affine superschemes, a currently largely unexplored arena.
+This is independent of the constructions in this note.
+The notion of Yang--Baxter maps here can be formulated in terms of natural transformations or equivalently, in terms of superalgebra morphisms.
+It is desirable to construct further and more involved examples of Yang--Baxter maps.
+In particular, it would be expedient to understand the Grassmann extensions of Yang--Baxter maps of Adamopoulou \& Papamios \cite{Adamopoulou:2025}, Grahovski, Konstantinou-Rizos \& Mikhailov \cite{Grahovski:2016}, Konstantinou-Rizos \cite{Konstantinou-Rizos:2020,Konstantinou-Rizos:2026}, and Konstantinou-Rizos \& Mikhailov \cite{Konstantinou-Rizos:2016}, etc., within the framework suggested here; if that is generally possible.
+Nonetheless, we are confident that applications of affine supertrusses in integrable systems on lattices with bosonic and fermionic degrees of freedom may be found. \end{enumerate}